VolkovLabs/volkovlabs-env-datasource/README.md

 ## Private plugin

-Plugin is signed as Private plugin for Grafana running using default domain `http://localhost:3000`.
+Plugin is signed as a Private plugin for Grafana using the default domain `http://localhost:3000``.
 If you are using custom domain URL, there are various options depends on your deployment:

 ### NGINX Reverse proxy